What Is Herd Immunity?

 - never had the disease

-- aren't able to get the vaccine
+- can't get the vaccine

 - cannot become immune because they have a weak immune system